What We Do

 Desired outcomes are the product of informed consultation with individual young people.
 Supported accommodation is provided in the configuration of one and two bedroom units which are furnished with basic necessities.
 These units are located in various inner northern suburbs.
 These locations emphasise accessibility to public transport, employment, health, education and Centrelink services as well as access to shopping and recreational facilities.

 YHP undertakes all tenancy and property management processes according to the Residential Tenancies Act.
 This is so that young people become familiar with these processes when they move on to more permanent accommodation after YHP.
-A part-time Tenancy Management Worker is employed to manage these duties and works closely with the Housing Support Workers and Manager.
+A Tenancy Management Worker and part-time Assistant Tenancy Management Worker is employed to manage these duties and works closely with the Housing Support Practitioners, Manager and CEO.

 We support young people without children and pregnant and/or parenting young people interested in being housed and supported by the service.

-Young people can be referred to YHP through a number of sources, including friends and other youth services.
-During a call with YHP brief details are obtained from young people with their consent and young people are informed that a “needs assessment” with a Housing Support Worker needs to be done.
+Young people need to self-refer via email or call the office themselves, unfortunately we don’t book Housing Assessments through workers or family and friends.
+During a call with YHP brief details are obtained from young people with their consent and young people are informed that a “housing assessment” with a Housing Support Practitioner needs to be done.
 It is preferable for this to be a face to face meeting however this can be done over the phone in exceptional circumstances.
 We encourage you to call at anytime to find out more.

 Youth Housing Project Assoc Inc has been providing supported accommodation to young people who are homeless or at-risk of homelessness for over 30 years.
-Young people are housed and supported by YHP providing stability in housing for young people, as well as stability in their relationships with YHP workers.
+Young people are housed and supported by YHP providing stability in housing for young people, as well as stability in their relationships with the YHP team.